suhashines/sisimpur-main/README.md

 ### Setting up the Database

 There is a `init.sql` file in the `db` folder.
 If you want to add more tables or columns or want to add predefined data, you can do it there.
-Alternatively, you can set up flyway database migration if you want, but it is not required.
+For incremental change in the schema flyway database can be used.

 Notice that there is a `docker-compose.yaml` file present in the root directory.
 Run `docker compose up` command in the root directory.